-More over I feel proud to pay my special regards to my project adviser "Assist.Prof Dr. Firudin Muradov".
+First of all, I feel proud to pay my special regards to my project adviser "Asst.
+Prof Dr. Elbrus IMANOV".
 He never disappointed me in any affair.
 He delivered me too much information and did his best of efforts to make me able to complete my project.
 He has Devine place in my heart and I am less than the half without his help.
 I am really thankful to my teacher.

-Also, I want to pay special regards to my parents who are enduring these all expenses and supporting me in all events.
+More over I want to pay special regards to my parents who are enduring these all expenses and supporting me in all events.
 I am nothing without their prayers.
 They also encouraged me in crises.
 I shall never forget their sacrifices for my education so that I can enjoy my successful life as they are expecting.
 They may get peaceful life in Heaven.
 At the end I am again thankful to those all persons who helped me or even encouraged me to complete me, my project.
 My all efforts to complete this project might be fruitful.

-To the best of my knowledge, I want to honor those all people who have supported me or helped me in my project.
+To the best of my knowledge, I want to honor those all persons who have supported me or helped me in my project.
 I also pay my special thanks to my all friends who have helped me in my project and gave me their precious time to complete my project.